(Texas Center for Medical & Surgical Weight Loss)

 Effective Date: September 23, 2013

-This is Texas Center for Medical & Surgical Weight Loss, P.A.’s (“TCMSWL”) Notice of Privacy Practices (“Notice”) and it is applicable to all of our patients.
-TCMSWL is referred to in this Notice as “us,” “we,” or “our.”
-This Notice is required by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as modified and updated in 2003 and later in 2013.
-In general, HIPAA deals with personal information that: a) identifies you, and/or b) describes or relates to the diagnosis and treatment of your past, present or future physical or mental health condition(s).
-This personal information is referred to by HIPAA as “Protected Health Information”.
-For the sake of simplicity, however, this Notice uses the term “medical information” instead of “Protected Health Information”.
-We strive at all times to deliver high quality clinical services and we take our obligation to protect your medical information very seriously.
+Sage Bariatric, P.A.
+Notice of Privacy Practices: This is Sage Bariatric, P.A.’s Notice of Privacy Practices (“Notice”).
+It is applicable to all of our patients.
+Sage Bariatric is referred to in this Notice as “us,” “we,” or “our.”
+This Notice is required by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as later modified and updated, and by other Texas and federal laws.
+In general, HIPAA and related statutes deal with your “Protected Health Information,” which HIPAA defines as personal information that identifies you and relates to the diagnosis and treatment of your past, present or future physical or mental health condition(s).
+For the sake of simplicity, this Notice uses the term “medical information” instead of “Protected Health Information.”

 HOW WE MAY USE AND DISCLOSE YOUR MEDICAL INFORMATION

 We may use and disclose your medical information in a number of circumstances and for a variety of reasons, some of which require your prior authorization.
 There are many situations, however, in which we are legally permitted or required to use and disclose your medical information without your prior authorization.
 Many of these instances will occur in connection with: a) your treatment, b) payment for healthcare services that we provide to you, and/or c) our routine healthcare business operations.
 This Notice describes these situations.
-Whenever disclosing your medical information we will endeavor to disclose the it to the degree minimally necessary to accomplish the intended purpose.
 In some cases we may completely remove any personal identifiers.
 Specifically, we may use and disclose your medical information as follows:

 We may use and disclose your medical information without your prior authorization in the ordinary course of our routine business operations.
 Such instances include the following: